 Diversity, Inclusion and Belonging targets

-In accordance with our Diversity, Inclusion and Belonging plan, we have a number of targets aligned to our focus areas.
+In accordance with our DIB plan, we monitor our performance across DIB and have a number of targets in place.

 Women in Senior Management

 We have set a target to have women represent 50% of our Senior Leadership roles by 30 June 2023.
 We define Senior Leadership roles as our Group Executive, Executive General Managers and Executive Managers.

 We introduced this new target in 2020 after reaching our initial target of 40% women in senior leadership roles by 2020.
 As at 30 June 2020, women represented 40.72% of senior leadership roles at IAG.
 This is an increase of 3.6% from the 2019 result of 37.1%.
 More broadly, women represent 58.27% of our total workforce.

 Aboriginal and Torres Strait Islander employment